 Simplifying sales reporting in Google Sheets

+Sales reporting is a must to stay up to date on your critical metrics.
 Our sales team loves using HubSpot to track deals and opportunities.
 They spend so much time in that tool that asking them to create reports in Google Sheets for the rest of the team means expecting them to go through a ton of manual work.
 So, instead of forcing that manual work on them, we’ve set up a flow using our integration for Google Sheets and HubSpot.
 That way, closed deals and high-priority opportunities are automatically synced to Google Sheets, where stakeholders and collaborators from other teams can see — and act — on them.